Retrovirus: Multiplication

 A retrovirus has a membrane containing glycoproteins, which are able to bind to a receptor protein on a host cell.
 There are two strands of RNA within the cell that have three enzymes: protease, reverse transcriptase, and integrase (1).

 The first step of replication is the binding of the glycoprotein to the receptor protein (2).

 Once these have been bound, the cell membrane degrades, becoming part of the host cell, and the RNA strands and enzymes enter the cell (3).

-Within the cell, reverse transcriptase creates a complementary strand of DNA from the retrovirus RNA and the RNA is degraded; this strand of DNA is known as cDNA (4).
+Within the cell, reverse transcriptase creates a complementary strand of DNA (cDNA) from the retrovirus RNA and the RNA is degraded.
+(4).

 The cDNA is then replicated, and the two strands form a weak bond and enter the nucleus (5).

 Once in the nucleus, the DNA is integrated into the host cell's DNA with the help of integrase (6).

 This cell can either stay dormant, or RNA may be synthesized from the DNA and used to create the proteins for a new retrovirus (7).

 Ribosome units are used to translate the mRNA of the virus into the amino acid sequences which can be made into proteins in the rough endoplasmic reticulum.
 This step will also make viral enzymes and capsid proteins (8).

 Viral RNA will be made in the nucleus.
 These pieces are then gathered together and are pinched off of the cell membrane as a new retrovirus (9).

 When retroviruses have integrated their own genome into the germ line, their genome is passed on to a following generation.
 These endogenous retroviruses (ERVs), contrasted with exogenous ones, now make up 5–8% of the human genome.
 Most insertions have no known function and are often referred to as "junk DNA".
 However, many endogenous retroviruses play important roles in host biology, such as control of gene transcription, cell fusion during placental development in the course of the germination of an embryo, and resistance to exogenous retroviral infection.
 Endogenous retroviruses have also received special attention in the research of immunology-related pathologies, such as autoimmune diseases like multiple sclerosis, although endogenous retroviruses have not yet been proven to play any causal role in this class of disease.